 - Cold and wet conditions.
 Prolonged exposure to cold and/or wet conditions, or immersion in cold water, can result in hypothermia.
-Prevention is key—carry adequate layers, extra food and fuel.
+Prevention is key—carry adequate layers, extra food, and fuel.
 Learn how to treat hypothermia in this simple video and read more here.

 - Lightning.
 Thunderstorms are a common occurrence during the summer.
 On average, 300 people are struck and 30 are killed by lightning in the US every year.
 Monitor local weather patterns and plan to be off of high passes and peaks before thunderstorms build.
 If you hear thunder, descend to a safe place.
 Educate yourself with the National Weather Service’s lightning safety brochure.

 - Moving water.
-If your route involves wading across creeks and river, seek training from someone with experience in river crossings.
+If your route involves wading across creeks and rivers, seek training from someone with experience in river crossings.
 Some hiking clubs have classes you can take.
 The New Zealand Mountain Safety Council has a good informational video, but YouTube is not a substitute for proper training from an experienced individual.

 - Altitude.
 Travel to elevations above 8000 feet is associated with risk of developing one or more forms of acute altitude illness.
 Gradual ascent can prevent altitude illness.
-If you are unacclimatized, take 2 days to ascend to 8000 feet.
+If you are unacclimatized, take two days to ascend to 8000 feet.
 Once at 8000 feet, it is recommended to increase your sleeping elevation 1500 feet or less per day.